pyrddlgym-project/pyRDDLGym/docs/jax.rst

 -------------------

 Many RDDL programs contain expressions that do not support derivatives.
-A common technique to deal with this is to rewrite non-differentiable operations as similar differentiable ones.
+A common technique to deal with this is to approximate non-differentiable operations as similar differentiable ones.

 For instance, consider the following problem of classifying points ``(x, y)`` in 2D-space as +1 if they lie in the top-right or bottom-left quadrants, and -1 otherwise: